Set up a first lesson

-We'll discuss your unique situation and what you can expect from a sequence of Alexander lessons.
+Private lessons are one hour and take place at my studio in Andersonville on the north side of Chicago.
+At your first lesson, we'll discuss your unique situation and what you can expect from a series of Alexander lessons.

-I'll introduce you to how lessons work, how we use hands-on feedback and guided, everyday movement to raise your awareness of your posture and movement habits and how to change them for the better.
+I'll introduce you to how lessons work, how we use hands-on feedback and guided movement to raise your awareness of your posture and movement habits and how to change them for the better.

 For musicians, a first lesson is a good time to bring your instrument—I have a piano in my studio if you're a pianist.

 The habits that we are changing through Alexander lessons are in the background of all of our activities from the moment we wake to the moment we go to sleep—and sometimes even when we stir in the night.
-An intensive gives a jump start to the process of relearning your coordination and lays the foundation of lasting change.
+For this reason, consistent study is necessary in order to experience lasting change.
+For new students, it is recommended that you study as intensively as possible in the beginning in order to get the most out of your Alexander lessons.
+New students typically take 2-3 lessons per week in the beginning.
+As your study continues, you can adjust to weekly or bi-weekly lessons.

 Chin Rest Fittings for Violinists and Violists